 State Licensure for Genetic Counselors

-NSGC approved guiding principles around licensure to provide national guidance to genetic counselors who are attaining licensure in their respective states.
-NSGC will formally support efforts in states that pursue legislation aligned with these principles and encourages using our experienced lobbyists.
+- NSGC's Guiding Principles for State Licensure: NSGC approved Licensure Guiding Principles to provide national guidance to genetic counselors seeking licensure in their respective states.
+NSGC will formally support efforts in states that pursue legislation that align with these principles and encourages members to take advantage of the Society's experienced lobbyists.

-The Principles explain the critical elements of state licensing legislation.
-NSGC’s developed Principles and model language to ensure uniformity among the nation’s genetic counselors so that laws regulating the practice of genetic counseling are widely applied.
-Uniformity may provide greater flexibility between states in how genetic counselors practice, and most importantly, ensure the highest quality services.
-Although the actual structure of legislation may vary between states, the essence of the legislation should be as uniform as possible.
+- Model Legislative Provisions: This model provides an outline for how licensure legislation should be structured to achieve optimal results.
+The model language ensures uniformity among the nation’s genetic counselors so that laws regulating the practice of genetic counseling are widely applied.
+Uniformity may provide greater flexibility between states regarding genetic counselor practice, and most importantly, ensure the highest quality services.
+Although the actual structure of legislation may vary among states, the essence of the legislation should be as uniform as possible.

-If you are interested in pursuing licensure in your state, please contact firstname.lastname@example.org for additional information.
+If you are interested in pursuing licensure in your state, please contact John Richardson: firstname.lastname@example.org to get started.